IBM/java-async-util/README.md

 # async-util

 ## Introduction
 async-util is a library for working with Java 8 [CompletionStages](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html).
-Its primary goal is to provide tools for asynchronous coordination, including iterative production/consumption of CompletionStages and lock-free asynchronous mutual exclusion support.
+Its primary goal is to provide tools for asynchronous coordination, including iterative production/consumption of CompletionStages and non-blocking asynchronous mutual exclusion support.

 The library is broken up into three packages:
 * [Locks](#locks)